58.7

 About Major County, Oklahoma

-Best for frugal families and retirees
+Best for families seeking top-tier value

 Score breakdown